 For years, I tried foundation shades on my inner wrist.
-It was what everyone else was doing, including SAs (some of them here still do now *cringes*).
-Even a few mags suggested it.
-That must have been the right way, I thought.
+It was what everyone else was doing.
+Heck, even the SAs I asked for help to would gently grab my wrist and test the foundation there. *shakes head* Must have been the right way, I thought.
 And yet, when you think about it, it doesn’t make much sense.
 Look at your inner wrist.
 Is it the same colour as your face?
 Nope.
 Mine is an even paler shade than my face and has stronger yellow undertones.
 That led me to choose foundations who had strong yellow undertones too, so no wonder they didn’t look good on me!
 Duh!

 Did you know that your neck contains less melanocytes (the cells that produce melanin, which gives skin its colour)?
 Add to that that your face casts a shadow upon your neck, and it’s no wonder that this is one of the palest parts of your body.
 It’s often much paler than your chest.
 So, if you choose a foundation shade that only matches your neck, you may look ok when wearing a round collar top.
 But when you don a low cut top, or just slightly unbutton your shirt, you will look like you’re wearing a ghostly mask that ends at your neck!
 Argh!
 Why can’t our skin just be one colour all over?!

 If you live somewhere cold where you’re forced to wear turtle necks or round collar tops a lot, matching your foundation to your jawline may make sense.
 But even then, you’ll sometimes wear a low-cut dress, or even just a V-neck top or a blouse that’s not buttoned all the way up.
-Unless you want to apply your foundation to your chest (which may not be a big deal if only a small amount of it is exposed but becomes a pain when you’re wearing something strapless, or off-the-shoulder or just a skimpy summer top), you’ll have to pick a shade that matches it.
+Unless you want to apply your foundation to your chest, you’ll have to pick a shade that matches it.
 That way, your face and body will be the same colour.

 The Bottom Line